cwedgwood/bldr/README.md

 bldr
-===
+====

-An evolving container for building ... things.
+An evolving container for building ... containers ... and things.